 University of Wyoming

 As the state's only public, four-year school, the University of Wyoming enrolled 12,820 students in 2014.
 Currently, the school offers degrees in more than 200 areas of study, some of which can be completed through their comprehensive online learning platform.
 Tuition and fees remained rather affordable for the 2014-15 school year as well, with the cost of attendance just $4,646 for in-state students.
-The University of Wyoming is known for these top degree programs:
+The University of Wyoming is known for these in-demand degree programs:

 - Bachelor of Science in Dental Hygiene